-Throughout out the discord.js docs and when asking for help on the official server, you will run into many different kinds of notations.
-To help you understand the texts that you read, we will be going over some common notations.
+Throughout the discord.js docs and when asking for help on the official server, you will run into many different kinds of notations.
+To help you understand the texts that you read, we will be going over some standard notations.

 Always keep in mind that notation is not always rigorous.
-There will be typos, misunderstandings, or context that will cause notation to differ from the usual meanings.
+There will be typos, misunderstandings, or contexts that will cause notation to differ from the usual meanings.

-Some common notations are used to refer to a class or the properties, methods, or events of a class.
-There are many variations on these notations, and they are very flexible depending on the person, so use your best judgement when reading them.
+Some common notations refer to a class or the properties, methods, or events of a class.
+There are many variations on these notations, and they are very flexible depending on the person, so use your best judgment when reading them.